aerosayan/fortran-c-interop/README.md

    '- interop-6-1 : i.
 Send dynamic integer array and matrix to Fortran subroutine from C.
                     ii.
 Use c_f_pointer in Fortran to access integer array and matrix allocated in C. iii.
 Store received data inside a derived type for better encapsulation.

+ - PERFORMANCE
+   '- perf-interop-5-2 : Performance analysis of interop-5-2 by observing the
+                         generated assembly for arrays of integer and double type and verifying if MAVX2 optimizations
+                         was possible.
 ```
 # How to run code